permitio/opal/README.md

 #
 ## <a name="intro"></a>📖 Introduction to OPAL - data and policy realtime delivery
-- Modern applications are complex, distributed, multi-tenant and serve at scale - creating (often) overwhelming authorization challenges.
+- Modern applications are complex, distributed, multi-tenant and serve at scale - often creating overwhelming authorization challenges.
 OPA (Open-Policy-Agent) brings the power of decoupled policy to the infrastructure layer (especially K8s), and light applications.
 OPAL supercharges OPA to meet the pace of live applications, where the picture may change with every user click and api call.

 - OPAL builds on top of OPA adding realtime updates (via Websocket Pub/Sub) for both policy and data.